-DHCP work as a client – Server Model, here SERVER handling the clients.
+DHCP works as a client – Server Model, here SERVER handles the clients.
 DHCP employs a connectionless service model using UDP (User Datagram Protocol).
-Two UDP port used in the DHCP process, 67 UDP port is the destination port of a server and 68 UDP port used by the client.
+Two UDP port are used in the DHCP process, 67 UDP port is the destination port of a server, and 68 UDP port are used by the client.

 How does the DHCP Dora process work?

 - Server Discovery

 Note * For example I used a unicast IP Address.

 First I am telling you about the DORA process in DHCP

 Discovery ( DHCP discover ):